enkhbold470/ispgram/README.md

 ## 🎓 Credits

-Developed for De Anza College ISP Halloween Costume Contest 2025.
+Developed for De Anza College ISP Education Week Activity 2025.

 ---

-Made with 💜 by the De Anza ISP Team
+Made with 💙 by the De Anza ISP Team